jtsagata/places-cli/support/manpage/places.md

 **places** \[**OPTIONS**] <**location**> \[**pathel**]...

 # DESCRIPTION
-A handy tool for your scripts to always get correct path names for known locations.
+A handy tool for your scripts to get correct path names from known locations or XDG directories.
-Sometimes the location is changed by either ENVIRONMENT variables, or by user localization.
-Using this tool you always get the correct path.

 # ARGUMENTS